ChiefBash/Andromeda/README.md

 ## 📃 Summary
 <p>
   This is a text-based walkthrough of how to install Plex Media Server on Ubuntu Linux.
-Basic knowledge of using Linux terminal and understanding group permissions is required.
+Basic knowledge of using the Linux terminal and group permissions is required.
 </p>

 <p>